surniaulula/wpsso-wc-metadata/readme.txt

 **Version 5.0.0-dev.2 (2025/06/15)**

 * **New Features**
-	* Renamed the add-on to WPSSO Schema Product Metadata for WooCommerce.
+	* Renamed the add-on to "WPSSO Schema Product Metadata for WooCommerce".
 * **Improvements**
 	* None.
 * **Bugfixes**